Mentoring Matters: Supporting First-Generation Graduate Students

 - Be mindful of financial challenges when planning events or requiring conference participation.

-- Share grant and fellowship opportunities widely, and provide support on completing the applications.
+- Share grant and fellowship opportunities widely, and provide support in completing the applications.

 - Consider ways to support international first-gen students, who face additional layers of cultural adjustment and financial challenges.

 The panelists emphasized that academia must evolve to be more inclusive of first-generation students, rather than expecting them to conform to outdated norms.
-Dr. Anderson highlighted that institutions like ASU, which prioritize inclusivity, must actively work toward structural change to ensure student success.
+Dr. Anderson highlighted that institutions like ASU, prioritizing inclusivity, must actively work toward structural change to ensure student success.

 By reimagining mentoring and dismantling the hidden curriculum, faculty can play a crucial role in ensuring that first-generation graduate students not only survive but thrive in their academic journeys.